buddyboss/buddyboss-platform/src/readme.txt

 == Changelog ==

+= 2.1.4 =
+* Messages - Improved UI/UX for the Private Messaging screen significantly
+* Messages - Provided option to mark conversation archive/unarchive by refactoring hide conversation flow
+* Messages - Improved single message thread by splitting conversations by date
+* Messages - Provided email digest option for messages with the option to delay
+* Messages - Improved the experience of joining/leaving a group for a group messages thread
+* Messages - Improved UI/UX for message dropdown in the header
+* Moderation - Small improvement for blocked and suspended members names and avatars

 = 2.1.3 =
 * Media - Improved media uploading layout and styling
 * Activity - Handled post privacy update UX issues